spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 {% info_block warningBox "Merchant Portal security" %}

-It's not safe to expose the Merchant Portal next to the Back Office.
+The Merchant Portal should be exposed separately from the Back Office.
 The Merchant Portal *must not have* OS, DNS name, VirtualHost settings, FileSystem, and service credentials shared with the Back Office.

 {% endinfo_block %}